LienNguyen2912/Deep-learning-for-muliclass-classification/README.md

 - Recurrent Neural Networks (RNNs)

-In this sample, we will develope, evalue and make predictions with MLP for Iris flowers multiclass classsification This problem involves predicting the species of iris flower given measures of the flower.
+In this sample, we will develope, evalue and make predictions with MLP for Iris flowers multiclass classsification This problem involves predicting the species of iris flower given measures of the flower.</br>
 ![irisFlower](https://user-images.githubusercontent.com/73010204/135714519-7280d369-fd3d-4c2e-85fc-58b452feffce.jpg)

 ## Dataset: